 The chaste tree, also known as the Texas Lilac tree, produces beautiful blue-purple blooms that flower in the summer and is a good option for a cold-hardy tree that will last you a long time.
 In fact, I have a chaste tree that has been in my yard for over 20 years.
 It's a great option for smaller yards too, as it only grows 10 to 15 feet tall.

 The crepe myrtle tree is known for its gorgeous flower clusters that bloom throughout the summer, its bright fall foliage in many cases, and its beautiful bark.
 This tree is very durable—it is drought-resistant and thrives in full sun, and can bloom in harsh conditions.
 The tree comes in pink, purple, red, and white variations.

 Cherry Blossoms are sure to delight you with their beautiful blooms that come to life every spring, the 'Okame' variety blooming as early as Valentine's Day.
-There is a reason why many people crowd to Macon, Georgia each year—it's because of their enchanting rosy blossoms.
-These pretty in pink trees are also fairly easy to maintain and grow quickly when given full sun and well-drained soil.
+There is a reason why many people crowd Macon, Georgia, each year—it's because of their enchanting rosy blossoms.
+These pretty-in-pink trees are also fairly easy to maintain and grow quickly when given full sun and well-drained soil.